viinod9/DA6401_MA23M026_A2/Part B/README.md

 wandb.login(key="YOUR_WANDB_API_KEY")
 ```

-With your actual WandB API key (from https://wandb.ai/authorize).
+With your actual WandB API key.

 ### Step 3: Run the Notebook